-Below are answers to some of the most frequently asked questions related to unplanned pregnancy in Idaho.
+Below are answers to some of the most frequently asked questions about an unplanned pregnancy in Idaho.
 If you are unable to find the answers to your questions, please call us at 208-939-3865, complete this online form.
 If you are a birth mother or birth father, call our 24/7 Pregnancy Hotline at 208-985-5617.

 I'm pregnant, where can I get help?

 You are not alone.
 Use A New Beginning’s Pregnancy Hotline to speak to a compassionate professional who will walk you through your options.
 Whether you choose to parent or make an adoption plan, we will help you find the resources you need to keep you and your baby healthy.
-Crisis Pregnancy Hotline is 208-985-5617.
+Crisis Pregnancy Hotline text or call 208-985-5617.

 When do I have to make an adoption plan?

 It’s important to look at all of your options.
-An adoption plan can be made anytime during your pregnancy or after delivery.
-If you are considering adoption, we encourage you to begin working with an adoption specialist immediately so you can get all the information and support your need.
+An adoption plan can be made anytime during your pregnancy, at the hospital during deliver, after the baby is born or even after you have tried to parent at home.
+If you are considering adoption, we encourage you to begin working with an adoption specialist as soon as you feel comfortable.
+The adoption specialist knows the laws, the process and can show you adoptive parent profiles from which to choose.
+They will guide you and give you alll the information and support your need.